Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of Locally Inertial Frames in General Relativity: Proof of Theorem

-as the Lipschitz continuous tensor part of $\Gamma^k_{ij}$ and
+as the Lipschitz continuous tensor part of $\Gamma^k_{ij}$, and

-as the $L^\infty$ connection part.
+as the $L^\infty$ connection part, defined on $\mathbb{R}^n$ with compact support in $\mathcal{U}$.
 We now claim the right hand side of (\ref{4}) is flat, satisfying ${\rm Riem}(\hat{\Gamma})=0$ in a neighborhood of $p$, because it is the $y$-coordinate representation of the zero connection in $x$-coordinates.
-This follows from Theorem \ref{thm_weak-covariance} because weak $L^{\infty}$ curvature tensors transform as tensors.
-To see this explicitly, take the curl of \eqref{4} in the weak sense \eqref{curvature_weakform} and observe that the third order (weak) derivatives cancel because
+This follows since a curvature tensor in $L^{\infty}$ transform as tensors.
+To see this explicitly, take the curl of (\ref{4}) in the weak sense (\ref{curvature_weakform}) and observe that the third order (weak) derivatives cancel because